loredous/hackncode-faq-bot/README.md

 # hackncode-faq-bot
-Bot used to handle integration with the Hacking and Coding Discord Server's FAQ
+Bot used to handle integration with the Hacking and Coding Discord Server's FAQ, along with other silly functions as desired!